LittleYUYU/Gentopia-Mason/README.md

 $env:PYTHONPATH = "$PWD/Gentopia;$env:PYTHONPATH"
 ```

 In addition, since we will be using OpenAI's API, we also need to create a `.env` file under `GentPool` and put the API Key inside.
 The key will be registered as environmental variables at run time.
+To do this,
-First, let's change the directory:
+first, let's change the directory:
 ```
 cd GentPool
 ```